worldline/observability-workshop/docs/workshop.md

 Lastly, we will use Grafana to examine and interpret these traces, allowing us to better understand and optimize our application's performance.

 ### Enable distributed tracing
-Duration: 20 minutes

-In this section, we'll explore **distributed tracing**, the third pillar of application observability.

-Distributed tracing is an essential tool for monitoring and analyzing the performance of complex applications.
-It tracks the flow of requests across multiple services and components, helping to identify bottlenecks and improve efficiency — particularly useful for intricate systems like Easypay.

-With Spring Boot, there are a couple of approaches to incorporate distributed tracing into your application:
-* Utilize the [Spring Boot Actuator integration](https://docs.spring.io/spring-boot/docs/current/reference/html/actuator.html#actuator.tracing) with support from [Micrometer Tracing](https://docs.micrometer.io/docs/tracing),
-* Or adopt a broader [Java Agent approach](https://github.com/open-telemetry/opentelemetry-java-instrumentation) provided by the OpenTelemetry project, which automatically instruments our code when attached to our JVM.

-For this workshop, we'll use the Java Agent method and, with a focus on Grafana, we will employ their version of the [OpenTelemetry Java Agent](https://github.com/grafana/grafana-opentelemetry-java).

-The Grafana Alloy collector will be used once again, tasked with receiving traces and forwarding them to the Tempo backend.

-> aside positive
->
-> Utilizing collectors offers several advantages for managing telemetry data:
-> - Reduces the need for complicated application configurations: just send data to `localhost`,
-> - Centralizes configuration to a single point: the collector,
-> - Acts as a buffer to prevent resource overuse,
-> - Can transform data before ingestion,
-> - Supports data intake from various protocols and can relay them to any backend,
-> - ...

-Lastly, we will use Grafana to examine and interpret these traces, allowing us to better understand and optimize our application's performance.

-### Enable distributed tracing

 To capture the entire transaction across all services in a trace, it's essential to instrument all the services in our application.